vatpac-technology/sops/docs/events/worldflight/Terminal Areas/sydneyarr.md

 Aircraft will be transferred to SAN assigned `A090` tracking from **WLM** to **LRF**.
 Clear these aircraft to leave CTA on descent with a requirement to be established **OCTA by LRF**.

 !!! phraseology
-    *'QFA25, cleared to leave controlled airspace descending, requirement to be established OCTA by LRF'*
+    *'QFA25, leave controlled airspace descending, requirement to be established OCTA by LRF'*

 From LRF, the aircraft will descend to `A005` and track `LRF HSY RYB HBB`.
 Passing HBB to the east, they will climb to `A015` and turn direct to YSSY to join the circuit for RWY 16L/34R.